 Born and raised in southern Alberta Canada, Dr. Brown has one energetic and dangerously handsome little boy.
 Hudson is a spitting image of his mother and you will often see him around the office with his "drawing of the week" tight in hand.
 He is just as exciting and outgoing as his Mom!
 If you ever need to find either of them check Deanna Rose children's farmstead or the Zoo!

-Ashlea has over twenty year of experience in the medical and dental fields.
-Ashlea thrives on problem solving and handles all of the tough insurance issues.
+Ashlea has over twenty years of experience in the medical and dental fields.
+Ashlea thrives on problem-solving and handles all of the tough insurance issues.
 Patient representation is her passion.
 In her spare time, Ashlea enjoys spending time with her teenage son and family.
-She also enjoys pool, bowling and being outside when the weather is nice.
+She also enjoys playing pool, bowling, and being outside when the weather is nice.

-Cynthis has been in the dental/medical fields for 29years.
+Cynthia has been in the dental/medical field for 29 years.
 Cynthia's experience makes her a huge asset in delivering efficient experienced care to patients.
 Cynthia does not have any spare time outside of work because she has 2 beautiful twin girls that she loves more than life itself!